usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Pray for Paris_, by Westside Gunn
+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
 - _Let Me Out_, by Fatboi Sharif, Driveby
 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Pro Unlimited_, by Various Artists
-- _SILVER SLUGGER OF THE YEAR_, by Jazzy lion man, Soo Do Koo
-- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
-- _Iris Silver Mist_, by Jenny Hval
-- _caroline 2_, by caroline

 </details>